jjLugoCyS/Caps-30-day-challenge/README.md

 *Ref 73: Elastic Security*<br>

 #Day 30
  1. This was a day about troubleshooting and clean up.
 Gather thoughts and reflecting on the challenge.
 It was frustrating at times, but once I was able to troubleshoot the problems I ran into, that feeling made everything worth it.
 I do have a passion for this stuff and I just want to keep moving forward with it.
-The challenge felt great and was worth the set backs and wvwn long nights getting things to work.
+The challenge felt great and was worth the setbacks and even long nights getting things to work.
 Thanks for everything Steven!